Certain hand and finger conditions may require surgery – especially if conservative treatment options have not been successful.

-After these procedures, patients can expect to be seen by either their surgeon or a Physician Assistant in 7-14 days.
-At that time, they will discuss with you what they found during your surgery, what was done, and your recovery process.
-On average, it takes most patients a few weeks before they are back to their daily activities, however, it can take up to six months to a year before they no longer notice any pain in their hand.
+It takes most patients a few weeks before they are back to their daily activities; however, it can take six months to a year before they no longer notice any hand pain.

 Let's Discuss Your Options.

 The palm of your hand is covered with connective tissue, which helps flatten your palm.
-Sometimes people get scar tissue or nodules in the web space between their fingers, which can cause the fingers to fold into the palm.
-Overtime, it can become almost impossible to straighten the fingers.
-During the corrective surgical procedure, your surgeon creates an incision over the band of scar tissue, which is easily felt through the skin.
+Sometimes people get scar tissue or nodules in the webbing between their fingers, which can cause the fingers to fold into the palm.
+Over time, it can become almost impossible to straighten the fingers.
+During corrective surgery, your surgeon creates an incision over the band of scar tissue, which is easily felt through the skin.
 Once this is open, your surgeon will carefully separate the tissue, identify the tendons of the finger and find the abnormal tissue.
 This is removed and full finger motion is restored.
-The incision is then sewn closed and a bulky dressing is placed on the hand.
-You are unable to soak the hand until the stitches are removed which is typically about 10-14 days after your procedure.
-You may shower during that time, but not soak the hand.
-This includes taking a bath or doing dishes.
-Your surgeon will tell your family exactly what your restrictions are after surgery.
+The incision is sewn closed and a bulky dressing placed on the hand.
+Until the stitches are removed, typically about 10 to 14 days after your procedure, you may shower but not soak the hand, take a bath or do dishes.
+Your surgeon will detail your post-surgery restrictions.
 The stitches may limit your activities initially, but once they are removed and your incision is healed, you are allowed to return to normal activities.
-There will be some mild tenderness over the incision for a few weeks, but this will completely resolve over a few months.?
+There will be some mild tenderness over the incision for a few weeks, but this will completely resolve over a few months.

 Trigger Finger and Surgical Release

 During the surgical procedure, your surgeon creates an incision over the band of scar tissue, which is easily felt through the skin.
 Once this is open, your surgeon will carefully separate the tissue, identify the tendon sheath and find the abnormal tissue.
 This is removed and full finger motion is restored.
-The incision is then sewn closed and a bulky dressing is placed on the finger or fingers.
+The incision is sewn closed and a bulky dressing placed on the finger or fingers.
 After surgery, you will not be able to soak your hand until the stitches are removed (typically 10-14 days after your procedure).
-You can take a shower, but should not soak the hand before that 10-14 day period is up.
-This includes taking a bath or doing dishes.
+You can take a shower, but should not take a bath or do dishes.

-Your surgeon will tell your family exactly what your restrictions are after surgery.
-The stitches may limit your activities, but once they are removed and your incision is healed, you are allowed to return to normal activities.?
-There will be some mild tenderness over the incision for a few weeks but this completely resolves over a few months.
+Your surgeon will detail your post-surgery restrictions.
+The stitches may limit your activities, but once they are removed and your incision is healed, you are allowed to return to normal activities.
+There will be some mild tenderness over the incision for a few weeks, but this completely resolves over a few months.